BigJuan12/The-Chase-data-analysis/README.md

 ## Questions
 Some of the questions I want to answer with this analysis:

 Does gender and age influence the likelihood of a contestant taking the various offers.
 For example are male and younger contestants more likely to risk it and take the high offer.

 Does gender and age influence the ammount of money a contestant is expected to accumulate in their cash builder.
 For example, older contestants may do better as they have lived longer and gained more knowledge.

 Are contestants effected by momentum.
 For example does a previous correct answer increase the chances that a contestant will get the next one correct.

 Do teams answer questions evenly in the final chase.
-For example do teams typically perform better and then go cold.
+For example do teams typically perform well initially and then go cold.

 Create a model to predict target based on contestants who made it through and their cash builders.

 How do cashbuilders and number of contestants in the final chase impact likelihood of pushing the chaser back.

 ## Collecting the data